Sumaiya-Mohamed/Task-Tracker/README.md

 # ✨Task Tracker 📄📄

-Welcome to Task Tracker a simple and minimalist to do list application.
+Welcome to Task Tracker, a simple and minimalist to do list application.
 Created by Rehumile Sekoto and Sumaiya Mohammed👥, we collaborated together to bring to life a web app that allows you to track your task, add them to the list, edit if needed and remove them when complete.

 ## Features